Georgia Tech still undecided on a starting quarterback

 “They’ve got a good relationship with each other, but you know they’re really fighting and really trying to position themselves in a spot where they can lead this program,” Collins said.
 “Been really proud of all of them and excited to see in the next week and a half this thing unfold.”

-Redshit freshman Jordan Yates and true freshmen Tucker Gleason and Jeff Sims are Graham’s competition, but Graham, who started the final eight games last year, has the edge in experience as the team prepares for its first scrimmage later this week.
+Redshirt freshman Jordan Yates and true freshmen Tucker Gleason and Jeff Sims are Graham’s competition, but Graham, who started the final eight games last year, has the edge in experience as the team prepares for its first scrimmage later this week.

 Regardless who starts at quarterback, Georgia Tech’s offense has nowhere to go but up.